Laboratory: The early laboratories

 The earliest laboratory according to the present evidence is a home laboratory of Pythagoras of Samos, the well-known Greek philosopher and scientist.
 This laboratory was created when Pythagoras conducted an experiment about tones of sound and vibration of string.

 In the painting of Louis Pasteur by Albert Edelfelt in 1885, Louis Pasteur is shown comparing a note in his left hand with a bottle filled with a solid in his right hand, and not wearing any personal protective equipment.

 Researching in teams started in the 19th century, and many new kinds of equipment were developed in the 20th century.

 A 16th century underground alchemical laboratory was accidentally discovered in the year 2002.
 Rudolf II, Holy Roman Emperor was believed to be the owner.
 The laboratory is called Speculum Alchemiae and is preserved as a museum in Prague.

 Techniques

-Laboratory techniques are the set of procedures used on natural sciences such as chemistry, biology, physics to conduct an experiment, all of them follow the scientific method; while some of them involve the use of complex laboratory equipment from laboratory glassware to electrical devices, and others require more specific or expensive supplies.
+Laboratory techniques are the set of procedures used on natural sciences such as chemistry, biology, physics to conduct an experiment; while some of them involve the use of complex laboratory equipment from laboratory glassware to electrical devices, and others require more specific or expensive supplies.